Unhelpful thinking styles or when our thoughts lie to us

 There are 15 cognitive distortions that have been identified by psychologists.
 Here’s our list of six of the more common ones and some tips on how we can manage them:

 Many of us at times can find ourselves exaggerating things to a degree which creates anxiety and stress.
-In lockdown we may find that small thoughts such as “how long is this going to last?” are very quickly leading to all-encompassing ones such as: “how is my life ever going to be normal again after this?”
-Worrying about how long lockdown is going to last seems apt and proportionate but worrying about whether our lives are ever going to be normal again might be going a little too far.
+In lockdown we may have found that small thoughts such as “how long is this going to last?” were very quickly leading to all-encompassing ones such as: “how is my life ever going to be normal again after this?”
+Worrying about how long lockdown was going to last seems proportionate but worrying about whether our lives are ever going to be normal again might be going a little too far.
 Because the truth is we cannot control what the ‘new normal’ will look like; and neither should we try to.

 2. All-or-Nothing thinking

 ‘Everything is great’ or ‘everything is terrible’.
 Also known as ‘Black-and-White Thinking’, this distortion manifests itself as an inability or unwillingness to see shades of grey.
-Not being able to meet up with our friends and family members at present is pretty terrible, but that doesn’t mean everything is terrible.
-The new vaccine rollout is well underway; politicians are talking about lockdown easing up again pretty soon; and until then we have Zoom to keep in contact with others.
+What we have all been through over the past year is pretty terrible, but that doesn’t mean everything is terrible.
+The new vaccine rollout is going well; lockdown is easing up once again; and we still have Zoom to keep in contact with those we cannot see face-to-face.
 These are the shades of grey.

 This distortion involves taking one instance and generalising it to an overall pattern.
-For example, we may find that we are currently finding life via video conferencing completely draining and therefore conclude we are totally unable to adapt and be flexible.
+For example, we may find that adapting to the ‘new normal’ is completely draining us and therefore conclude we are totally unable to be flexible.
 But for many of us this new way of working and socialising is just very, very difficult right now and finding it difficult should not lead to overly negative thoughts about ourselves.
 Or we may dwell on a single negative comment made by someone close to us and consequently view the entire relationship in a negative light.
 Personal relationships are bound to be strained somewhat at present and we should not base their entire worth on a single comment but instead all the years we have known this person.

 4. Jumping to conclusions or mind-reading